 By Mary Alderson

 London is absolutely the best place to bring Johnny Cash and June Carter on stage together again.
-After all, it was in London, Ontario, Canada in 1968, when Johnny proposed to June on stage, in front of an audience at the old London Arena.
+After all, it was in London, Ontario, Canada in 1968, when Johnny proposed to June on stage, in front of an audience at the London Gardens.

 The show, Johnny and June: A Love Story, is a testament to their romance.
 It comes to the London City Music Theatre (the former Imax Theatre at Western Fair) November 12 and 13.

-Chelsey Duplak plays June while Aaron Soloman is Johnny.
+Chelsey Duplak plays June while Aaron Solomon is Johnny.
 The show was co-created by Chris McHarge and Colin Stewart, and was first staged this past summer at Port Dover’s Lighthouse Theatre.

 Chelsey Duplak is a talented young triple threat, with a strong voice and a stage presence to match.
 Her enthusiasm for entertaining is ever-present.

 “I’m thrilled to play June,” Chelsey says, “I grew up listening to Johnny Cash.
 My parents played his records.”
 So how did a Manitoba native bring June back to London?

 Chelsey was living in Toronto when a good friend mentioned to her that Lighthouse Theatre was planning this show.
 “You’d be perfect as June Carter,” the friend said.
 Chelsey looked into it, exchanged some emails, and landed an audition.
 (Here she offers special thanks to her friend, my son Thomas.
 With his aging Mazda, he was able to drive her to Port Dover for the audition).
 The car and driver came through, and so did Chelsey in the audition, as she landed the coveted role.

 “I’ve listened to June to get a more Country feel,” Chelsey says.
 The show went on to a successful run in Port Dover, and is now being reprised in London.
 “There’s talk it will continue in other locations,” Chelsey says, hopefully.